clsync/clsync/README.md

 4. Installing
 5. How to use
 6. Example of usage
-7. Recommended configuration
-8. Clustering
+7. Clustering
-9. Known issues
+8. Known issues
-10. Support
+9. Support
-11. Developing
+10. Developing

 1. Name